Getting the best security value from Microsoft Defender for Office 365 when you have third party email filtering

 Step 3 and beyond, becoming a dual use hero

-• Many of the detection, investigation, response, and hunting activities described above should be repeated by your security teams.
+• Many of the detection, investigation, response, and hunting activities as previously described should be repeated by your security teams.
 This guidance offers a detailed description of tasks, cadence, and team assignments we would recommend.

 Read More: Security Operations Guide for Defender for Office 365

 • Consider user experiences such as accessing multiple quarantines, or the submission / reporting of false positives and false negatives.
-You can mark messages which are detected by the third party service with a custom X header, for example, to allow Defender for Office 365 to detect and quarantine them via transport rules, which would also give users a single place to access quarantined mail.
+You can mark messages detected by the third party service with a custom X header.
+For example, you can use mail flow rules to detect and quarantine email that contains the X header.
+This result also gives users a single place to access quarantined mail.

 Read More: How to configure quarantine permissions and policies